 4.1.
-Boundary layer moisture budget
+Boundary-layer moisture budget

-In the previous section we sought to quantify the dependence of vortex intensification rate on SST at different latitudes compared with the intensification rate dependence on latitude at a fixed SST.
-The aim, as outlined in the Introduction, was to assess the applicability of the results of Smith et al. (2015a) to explain the observational climatology of RI of Kaplan and DeMaria (2003).
-We showed that the intensification rate is significantly larger and that intensification begins sooner for larger values of SST.
-Here we examine why there is this strong
+In the previous section, we sought to quantify the dependence of vortex intensification rate on SST at different latitudes compared with the IR dependence on latitude at a fixed SST.
+The aim, as outlined in the Introduction, was to assess the applicability of the results of Smith et al. (2015a) to explain Kaplan and DeMaria's (2003) observational climatology of RI.
+We showed that the intensification rate is substantially larger and that intensification begins sooner for larger values of SST.
+Here we examine why there is this strong dependence of intensification rate on SST.
+In seeking an explanation, the obvious place to start is to examine the differences in the azimuthally averaged latent heat fluxes as a function of radius and time.
+This is because the saturation specific humidity increases exponentially with temperature, implying a strong dependence of surface evaporation on the SST and a possibly greater disequilibrium in moisture at the sea surface.[†] Note that here we are not invoking the WISHE feedback mechanism (Montgomery et al. 2015).